Quentin Bone

 Quentin Bone FRS (17 August 1931 – 6 July 2021) was a British marine biologist.
 In 1971, he pioneered the application of electron microscopy to marine life.

 Biography

-Quenton Bone was the son of Stephen Bone, a painter, writer, broadcaster and war artist, and Mary Adshead, a painter, muralist, illustrator and designer.
+Quentin Bone was the son of Stephen Bone, a painter, writer, broadcaster and war artist, and Mary Adshead, a painter, muralist, illustrator and designer.
 Educated first at Warwick School, he received his degree in zoology in 1951 from St John's College, Oxford.
 He became a doctor of philosophy in 1958 from Magdalen College, Oxford.

 In 1984, Quentin Bone became a fellow of the Royal Society.

 Quentin Bone married Susan Elizabeth Smith (1958).
 They have 4 sons.

 Research

 Quentin Bone worked on the histological studies of the fine structure and physiology of aquatic invertebrates and fish.
 In 1971, he pioneered the use of electron microscopy applied to marine life when he took the first electron micrograph at the Marine Biological Association of the United Kingdom.
 He unveiled many histological fundamentals regarding life facilitation in aqueous environments.